Cyberes/automated-youtube-dl/README.md

 `./downloader.py <URL to download or path of a file containing the URLs of the videos to download> <output directory>`

+To run as a daemon, do:

+`/usr/bin/python3 /home/user/automated-youtube-dl/downloader.py --daemon --sleep 60 <url> <ouput folder>`

+`--sleep` is how many minutes to sleep after completing all downloads.

 #### Folder Structure

 ```